How to Become a Certified Medical Assistant (CMA)

 Specifically, the AAMA states that “only graduates of medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) are eligible to take the CMA (AAMA) certification examination.”

-Each of the organizations provides a list of approved programs nationwide.
-The AAMA states that approved programs generally offer instruction in a wealth of clinical and administrative areas such as human anatomy; medical terminology; pharmacology; first aid; lab techniques; how to administer medicine; coding & insurance processing; record-keeping & accounting; computer competency; and medical law & ethics, to name a few subjects.
+Each organization provides a list of approved programs nationwide.
+The AAMA states that approved programs generally offer instruction in a wealth of clinical and administrative areas, such as human anatomy, medical terminology, pharmacology, first aid, lab techniques, how to administer medicine, coding and insurance processing, record-keeping and accounting, computer competency, and medical law and ethics.
 Additionally, students in these programs typically complete a practicum, an unpaid supervised internship in a healthcare setting.

 Alternatively, the AAMA launched a pilot program giving medical assistants another educational pathway to be eligible for the CMA certification exam.
 This is time-limited, which aims to expand access to certification.
 To qualify, an applicant must submit proof of the following: